Last updated: January 13, 2025

-AncestryDNA Sideview™ now estimates your parents’ ethnicity regions–without them even taking a test!
+AncestryDNA Sideview™ now estimates your parents’ ancestral regions–without them even taking a test!
 They can do this because of the massive size of their database and the use of phasing.
 What is phasing?
 Here’s a quick, easy explanation of this exciting technology.

 Here’s a video introduction and article to help get you up to speed on this exciting feature.